gdebraconier/HuiMcuTranslator/README.md

 - many more...
 - But a lot of things do work! :)

-For some Mackie features you have to press a modifier.
+For some Mackie features you have to press and hold a modifier.
 These are implemented;

 See https://github.com/gdebraconier/HuiMcuTranslator/blob/main/Features